 Day of The Child

-May 4th 1-3pm - Bring your kids and grandkids to this afternoon of fun for our kids.
+May 4th 1-3pm at the Anderson Valley Elementary School - Bring your kids and grandkids to this afternoon of fun for our kids.
 The Anderson Valley Historical Society will be participating in this community event with 3 stations featuring activities the kids of yesteryear enjoyed and endured!
 Station 1 Games: Marbles, jacks, hopscotch.
-Station 2 Work: Drilling by hand, Wash day.
+Station 2 Work: Drilling by hand, Making Butter.
 Station 3 Dressup: Take photos of the kids dressed up in clothes from the waaaay past!
-Watch for more details…our stations will either be set up at the museum or at the elementary school.

-June 8 at the museum.
+June 8 1-3pm at the museum.
 The Mendocino County museum is coming to Anderson Valley to learn more about our history.
-Mark your calendars and stay tuned for additional details.
-There will be a guest speaker(s) and the topic will relate to Anderson Valley’s wonderful history.
+David Severn will be sharing an overview of the Anderson Valley Pomo.
+Museum tours to follow.
 Refreshments will be served.

 Annual Membership & Friends Gathering

-August 17 at the museum.
+August 17 1-4pm at the museum.
 Join us for very special gathering.
 The Coyote Cowboys performed at the very first Anderson Valley Historical Society gathering on July 4, 1980.
 Together we are going to celebrate 45 years of music and history.
-Put this date on your calendar; Time and further details to follow.
+Lunch will be served at 1p, followed by reminiscing by Dean and the Cowboys through stories and music.
+Free Admission.
+There will be a raffle and donations are always welcome.
+Proceeds will benefit the AV Historical Soceity.

 Holiday Fun